-Having now explored why both linear and nonlinear techniques are vital, and need to be used together, we can move on to examine each of the six Aids to Learning individually, following the Keystone.
+Having now made my plea that both linear and nonlinear techniques are vital, and need to be used together, we can move on to the next section, where we will examine each of the six Aids to Learning individually.
 Of necessity, both their composition and application are still incomplete.
-While the Metaphor and Van Creveld's Iron Rules are well tested, all remain in stages of development.
+While the Metaphor and Van Creveld's Rule are well tested, all remain in stages of development.
 Paradoxically, even when fully developed, each will remain, in Murray Gell-Mann's term, a "crude look at the whole," for that is what nonlinearity both requires and prizes.